radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 To save frequently used queries, select the **Save** icon next to the **Save** bar and select **Save current query**.

 Logs can also be filtered by date and time.
-Select the **Calendar** icon to display the options to filter by quick select, commonly used, or recently used data ranges.
+Select the **Calendar** icon to display the options to filter by quick select, commonly used, or recently used date ranges.
 There is also an option to set the refresh interval for log results.
+Select **Show dates** to enter an explicit start and end for the range instead.

 ![image description](images/date-range.png)

 Select the **Date and Time** bar to set the date and time to refresh log data.
 After setting the interval, select **Update** to apply the refresh interval.

-## Change log type

-To review a different log file, select the **Log File** dropdown and select the log file to review.
-Once you select the file type, the page will load with the file details.

 ## Download Identity Data Management logs